foliant-docs/foliantcontrib.replace/README.md

 # Replace text for Foliant

-Replace preprocessor reads the dictionary (yaml format) placed in foliant project folder and changes one word to another.
+Replace preprocessor reads the dictionary (yaml format) placed in foliant project folder and changes one word to another in created document.

 ## Installation